siduction/sidu-manual/data/en/0313-part-gdisk_en.md

-BEGINNING   INFO AREA FOR THE AUTHORS
-This area is to be removed when the status RC3 is reached.
-The first line of the file must contain the title (% my-title) !!!
-**Status: RC2**

-Necessary work:

-+ check spelling

-Work done

-+ check intern links
-+ check extern links
-+ check layout

-END   INFO AREA FOR THE AUTHORS
 % Partitioning with gdisk

 ## Partitioning with gdisk

 **Why use gdisk (GPT fdisk)?**

-*gdisk* is derived from **G**lobally Unique Identifier **P**artition **T**able (GPT) and is an application to partition disks of any size. *gdisk* is absolutely required for **disks larger than 2TB**.
+*gdisk* is derived from **G**lobally Unique Identifier **P**artition **T**able (GPT) and is an application for partitioning disks of any size. *gdisk* is absolutely required for **disks larger than 2TB**.
 *gdisk* ensures that partitions are set up for SSDs (or for storage that does not have 512 byte sectors).

 A key advantage of GPT is that you no longer have to rely on the MBR's inherent primary, extended, or logical partitions.
 GPT can support an almost unlimited number of partitions and is limited only by the amount of space reserved for partition entries on the GPT volume.
 It should be noted that the *gdisk* application defaults to 128 partitions.

-If GPT is used on small USB/SSD disks (for example on a USB stick with 8GB), this could have a counterproductive effect if data is to be exchanged between different computers or operating systems.
+If GPT is used on small USB/SSD disks (for example on a USB stick with 8GB), this could have a counterproductive effect in case data is to be exchanged between different computers or operating systems.
-For this purpose, and if older hardware is used, we better use *fdisk*, which creates partition tables based on the MBR.
+For this purpose, and if older hardware is used, you should use *fdisk*, which creates partition tables based on the MBR.
 See the manual page [Partitioning with Cfdisk](0314-part-cfdisk_en.md#partitioning-with-fdisk).

 **Important notes**

 + The terms UEFI and EFI are interchangeable and refer to the same concept - **U**nified **E**xtensible **F**irmware **I**nterface.
   See [Wikipedia UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
-  The GTP is a part of the UEFI standard.
+  GTP is a part of the UEFI standard.

 + Use GPT disks

-    + GPT disks can be used under Linux on computers with 32 bit and 64 bit.
+    + GPT disks can be used on Linux systems with 32 bit and 64 bit.

     + Some operating systems do not support GPT disks.
     This includes all MS operating systems before Windows Vista SP1.